The Umbrella Academy: Dallas

 The Umbrella Academy: Dallas is the second comic book limited series of The Umbrella Academy created and written by Gerard Way and illustrated by Gabriel Bá.
 It is the follow-up to Apocalypse Suite.
 The series ran for six issues from November 2008 to April 2009.
 Tony Ong provided back cover art for this series only.
 A trade paperback was released on September 30, 2009.
 The story revolves around Number Five and his association with the Kennedy assassination.

 Plot

 Issue #1: "The Jungle"

 The first issue was released on November 26, 2008.

 In a flashback, the young Umbrella Academy battle the now-living statue of Abraham Lincoln as part of a deal between their adoptive father Hargreeves and President John F. Kennedy.
-Following the events of Apocalypse Suite, Kraken has taken more of a leadership stance on the team as Spaceboy has become morbidly obese due to depression.
-The Rumor, unable to use her reality-shifting powers due to the severing of her vocal cords, holds a grudge against a now-paralyzed and amnesiac White Violin.
-Number 5 is hunted by men in gas masks; after a battle from which Number 5 emerges the victor, a survivor manages to request the intervention of "Hazel and Cha-Cha", to which Number 5 responds with horror.
+In the present, following the events of Apocalypse Suite, Kraken has taken more of a leadership stance on the team as Spaceboy has become hugely obese due to depression.
+The Rumor, unable to use her reality-shifting powers due to the severing of her vocal cords, holds a grudge against a now-paralyzed and amnesiac Vanya.
+Number Five is hunted by men in gas masks; after a battle from which Number Five emerges the victor, a survivor manages to request the intervention of "Hazel and Cha-Cha", to which Number 5 responds with horror.